 Holy Priest DPS

 This guide is for players who want to know how to quest/leveling as a Holy Priest DPS in World of Warcraft: Legion expansion, mainly between levels 100 and 110.
 When you begin questing in the Broken Isles (the levelling area in the Legion expansion), the DPS output will be extremely low when compared to other DPS classes within the game.
-Your DPS maybe low, but your HPS is very high, giving you the ability to keep yourself alive when you are attacking or be attacked by most NPCs, albeit, it might take a while to defeat them.
+The DPS maybe low, but the HPS is very high, giving your priest the ability to keep themselves alive when they are attacking or being attacked by most NPCs, albeit, it might take a while to defeat them.

 Intellect > Haste (until Smite is around 1.2 seconds cast) > Critical Strike > Versatility